anoma/juvix-docs/docs/reference/language/modules.md

 open Data.List;
 ```

 Now we can simply write `sort`.

 It is important to remember that when we open a
 module, that module must be in scope, i.e., it must either be imported
-or defined as a local module
+or defined as a local module.

 Since importing and opening a module is done often, there is special syntax for
 that.
 The following statement: